NawfelBgh/nawfelbgh.github.io/src/pages/blog/web-frontend-performance/_content.md

   - they are served with a very long `max-age`,
   - and when new versions of these files are published, they are published on new URLs (for example: `/path/to/file.css?version=1.1`).
 - As for webpages with user-visible URLs:
-  - are updated whenever their content changes and whenever some of their url-versioned sub-resources are updated,
+  - they are updated whenever their content changes and whenever some of their URL-versioned sub-resources are updated,
   - and they are given a short cache `max-age`, thanks to which, users get to see updated versions fast.

 <figure id="figure-cache-busting">